 evidence and compile clinical insights that can guide healthcare workers.

-Liver enzymes elevations and liver injury
+Liver enzyme elevations and liver injury

 People with pre-existing liver disease were more vulnerable